Beef industry leader Eliza Borchardt selected for inaugural GenAngus Future Leaders Program

 To ensure continued growth and development, there will mentoring supplied to the participants over a twelve-month period.

-Through a multi-year partnership with Angus Australia, specialist farm insurer Achmea is delighted to support the inaugural GenAngus Future Leaders Program.
+Through a multi-year Strategic Alliance with Angus Australia, specialist farm insurer Achmea is delighted to support the inaugural GenAngus Future Leaders Program.

-“As Achmea’s local Risk Specialist for the Darling Downs and Maranoa region, I’d like to congratulate Ms Borchardt on her successful selection for the program,” Greg Peet said.
+“As Achmea’s local Farm Insurance Specialist for the Darling Downs and Maranoa region, I’d like to congratulate Ms Borchardt on her successful selection for the program,” Greg Peet said.

 “We are proud to support the development of the next generation of future beef industry leaders.